thebigman1244/Line-Painting-Robot/README.md

 The robot currently has working motor control, a functioning WiFi control interface, working GPS communication, and a compass heading system.

-Direction control has also been implemented.

-The robot is capable of driving and maintaining heading using sensor feedback.
+The only thing left to add is the pump sprayer, and the code for the actual thing to work.

 About the Author

 This project was created by Bryce Gilmartin, a 14-year-old kid.

-The goal of this project was to learn more about robotics, embedded systems, and navigation while building something practical from scratch.

 Other interests include astrophotography, telescope systems, and astronomy.

 License

 This project is open for learning and experimentation.
-If you reuse or publish this project, please credit this repository.
+If you reuse or publish this project, please credit this repository or the author.